 Common Funding Sources for a Nonprofit Organization

-Nonprofits receive funding from a variety of different sources.
+Nonprofits receive funding from a variety of different sources most of which require you to first complete your nonprofit business plan.
 These may include:

 ✓ Government Grants